vvanpo/etiketfs/README.md

 * *File*: A combination of content (a sequence of bytes) and intrinsic metadata.

 * *Filesystem*: A collection of files, metadata, and the resources needed to persist them.
-The filesystem presents an interface for browsing, adding or removing, and manipulating the extrinsic metadata of files.

-* *Filter*: A predicate applied to the set of files in the filesystem to produce a subset.
-Multiple filters can be composed to generate a selection.

-  Filters operate on a selection of files and a metadata property common to all files in the selection, using the values of the property to filter out some files and produce a subselection.
-The first filter in a chain must operate on the seletion of all files in the filesystem.
+* *Filter*: An operation on a selection, via a predicate applied on a metadata property common to them, producing a subselection.
+Filters are typed and can only operate on properties of matching type.

 * *Format*: A description of a file's content as belonging to a group of consistently-structured files.